-- 26. In 2016/2017 the Newton-Mosharafa Fund will grant roughly 20 full scholarships and 20 one year placements in this year.
-The programme will run again next year subject to funding availability from both partners. - 27.
-Funding from the British Government will cover tuition, research and bench fees at UK universities.
-While there is an upper limit for the bench fees of joint supervision by £ 10,000 .The amount of tuition and/or bench fees requested by the hosting institution will be taken into consideration by the review panel when making the final decision on which applicants to fund.
-Acceptance letters from the University should specify the tuition fees (if applicable) and bench fees to be charged, including a brief breakdown of costs for bench fees. - 28.
-Funding from the Egyptian Government covers travel and living expenses, including flights (economy), accommodation allowance, living stipend, insurance and visa costs according to the regulations of the Egyptian Cultural and Missions Sector.
+- 30. In 2017/2018 the Newton-Mosharafa Fund will grant roughly 15 full scholarships and 35 one year placements in this year.
+The programme will run again next year subject to funding availability from both partners. - 31.
+Funding from the British Government and the Egyptian Government will cover tuition, research and bench fees at UK universities. - 32.
+The upper limit for the tuition and research fees for the general mission is £20,000 GBP per annum. - 33.
+While the upper limit for joint supervision is £10,000 GBP per annum please note, the Fund doesn't pay tuition fees for joint supervision. - 34.
+The amount of tuition and/or bench fees requested by the hosting institution will be taken into consideration by the review panel when making the final decision on which applicants to fund.
+Acceptance letters from the University should specify the tuition fees (if applicable) and bench fees to be charged, including a brief breakdown of costs for bench fees. - 35.
+The Funding will cover travel and living expenses, including flights (economy), accommodation allowance, living stipend, insurance and visa costs according to the regulations of the Egyptian Cultural and Missions Sector. - 36.
+The Fund will not cover the cost of dependents.
+If scholars wish to travel with dependents they will have to accept the associated costs themselves.